SumitKumar-FrontEndDeveloper/pomeloAssignment/README.md

 # Technology

- React Js, Redux , Jest and enzyme for unit test.
+ React Js, Next Js, Redux , Jest and enzyme for unit test.

-### `Project task`
+### Step To Install Project

+1. Download the project and unzip
+2. Go to project folder run yarn command (it will install node modules)
+3. To Run the project run “yarn dev” command

+### Feature Developed in Project

-1. Setup project in react js.
+1. Setup Next Js project from scratch.
-2. Create UI of news listing page which is responsive.
-3. Integration of newyork times search api by using axios.
-4. Setup reusable redux store.
-5. Setup unit test configuration by using jest and enzyme
-5. Implementation of routes.
-5. Create UI of news details page.
-6. Search feature.
-7. Write unit test for all functional files.
+2. Setup JEST and Enzyme for unit testing
+3. Newyork news listing screen (displaying image and new content)
+4. News search feature common component
+5. News Details Component

+### Used Tool

+1. Redux for sharing data between screens
+2. Jest and enzyme for Unit Testing
+3. React testing library

 ### `yarn install`